John Brisker: Disappearance

 In March 1978, Brisker travelled to Uganda to launch an "import-export business".
 The last confirmed communication from Brisker was on April 11, 1978, when he called his girlfriend in Seattle.

 It is unknown what happened to Brisker.
-His former SuperSonics teammates have speculated that he was killed while fighting as a mercenary or shot in an argument with Ugandan royalty.
-He was declared dead in absentia on May 29, 1985 by the medical examiner of King County for the purpose of settling his estate.
-However, the State Department could not confirm that Brisker had travelled to Africa; a spokesperson stated that "essentially, we don't consider him dead."
+His former SuperSonics teammates have speculated that he was killed while fighting as a mercenary or shot in an argument with persons in the Ugandan government.
+He was declared dead in absentia on May 29, 1985, by the medical examiner of King County for the purpose of settling his estate.
+However, the State Department could not confirm that Brisker had travelled to Africa; a spokesperson stated that "essentially, we don’t consider him dead."